BilalNaseem1/KodeKloud/5-Helm/1-Introduction.md

 - Since both websites are based of the same charts (are essentially clones), changes can be transferred to the main website in the exact same way.

 ![alt text](image-4.png)

+- There are different providers hosting Helm repositories such as Appscode, Community operations, Truecharts, Bitnami etc.

+All of these repositories have listed their charts in a single location known as the Helm Hub aka ArtifactHub.

+Helm is essentially an automation tool.